zaynab14/Zaynab14/README.md

 ## 👩‍💻 About Me

 I’m an undergraduate student passionate about creating innovative solutions that blend software, hardware, and real-world impact.
 With a love for both coding and design, I enjoy building projects ranging from web apps to embedded IoT systems.
-When I’m not coding, you’ll find me reading, drawing (a bit of a graphics designer!), or planning my next travel adventure.
+When I’m not coding, you’ll find me reading, drawing (a bit of a graphics designer!).
 ---

 ## 🛠️ Skills & Tools